Fuck You (Lily Allen song): In popular culture

 The song was chosen as the theme song for the TV programme Periodismo para todos (Journalism for Everyone) in Argentina.
 Periodismo para todos is a controversial Argentine television program that has been labelled as investigative journalism.
 The song was chosen because it had been used in a telenovela of the state-owned TV Pública, in a satirical Spanish lyrics version.
 The opening of the show features photos of the audience making the "fuck you" sign.

 The song has a medium rotation on radio stations like La 100, from Buenos Aires (owned by Grupo Clarín, which also belongs Canal 13 who broadcast Periodismo para todos weekly).
 However, it was the second most popular song of 2012 in the chart show TUS 25 (Your 25) of Tu Dial, an Argentinian web radio station based in Mexico.

 The song was featured in the pilot of ABC's Suburgatory.

 The song was performed by The Sockapellas in the 2012 film Pitch Perfect, singing "Eff You" instead.

 The song is featured in the 2014 film Love, Rosie and in the 2016 film Bridget Jones's Baby.

 Finnish actor Antti Holma covered the song in Finnish in 2016, with the title "V-laulu" ("The V Song").

 The song is prominently featured in "Chapter 3: Resurrection", the 2018 third episode of the animated web series The Vampair by Daria Cohen, in which it is presented as being sung by Melissa "Missi" Dumarias to Duke on resurrecting him and kicking him out of his former castle.

 The song is featured in the 2020 video game Watch Dogs: Legion.

 The song is performed by the character Janae in the 2021 series, One of Us Is Lying (adaptation of the bestselling Karen M McManus book).

 On 25 June 2022, Allen performed the song with Olivia Rodrigo at Glastonbury Festival 2022.
 They dedicated the song to the five conservative U.S. Supreme Court justices—Samuel Alito, Clarence Thomas, Amy Coney Barrett, Neil Gorsuch, and Brett Kavanaugh—who formed the majority in Dobbs v.
-Jackson Women's Health Organization to overrule Roe v.
-Wade the day before, ending the right to an abortion under the federal constitution.
+Jackson Women's Health Organization to overturn Roe v.
+Wade the day before, ending the right to an abortion under the U.S. constitution.